 The second half of the trek is a different story.
 It’s an ‘assault’ level in hiking standards, our guide tells us.
 So bring some water, grab a walking stick or hire a porter- especially if you’re carrying a big pack.
 Having said that, you should pack light.
 You’ll regret doing otherwise.

-Upon arriving at the top you have already reached the entrance to village of Buscalan.
-There will be a visitor’s center where you will need to register your group and your individual names, and a ‘number’ for your turn in having your tattoo taken.
+Upon arriving at the top you have already reached the entrance to the village of Buscalan.
+There will be a visitor’s center where you will need to register your group with your individual names.
+Afterward, they will give you a sequence number for your turn in having your tattoo taken.
 You can rest here and get your bearings together, especially after that steep hike.
 Here you can get some refreshments and buy some souvenirs, too.

-Since we are staying overnight, we had more time contemplating on which tattoo design to choose, and for some of us, (the question is) if to get a tattoo at all.
-We were joking around that after what we had just endured (with that ‘sacrificial climb’), one should be inclined to get a tattoo, so as not to let all of that effort of getting there go to waste.
-In the end (and kidding aside), it’s really a personal decision.
-Especially since it’s going to be a lifelong commitment on your earthly body.
+Since we are staying overnight, we had more time contemplating on which tattoo design to choose.
+For some of us, it’s a matter of whether or not to get a tattoo at all.
+We were joking around that after what we had just endured (with that ‘sacrificial climb’), one would want to get a tattoo after all that effort.
+At the end (and kidding aside), getting the tattoo is really a personal decision.
+Especially since it’s going to be a lifelong commitment to your earthly body.

 AMIDST THE TERRACES

-The house we stayed in is on a higher vantage point and offers a sweet view of rice terraces which one would only normally see from afar when you’re standing on a highway viewpoint or a moving vehicle.
+The house we stayed in is on a higher vantage point and offers a great view of rice terraces.
+One would normally see this view from afar when you’re standing on a highway viewpoint or a moving vehicle.
 They also offer free and unlimited Kalinga brewed-coffee, which was delicious, and this is already included as part of your stay.

 Once we got to the homestay, we wasted no time crashing on the hut’s upper-level deck to rest our tired bodies.
-We spent the next couple of hours chilling, chatting and appreciating the bucolic setting and the beauty of the rice terraces which was right on our faces, up-close and personal.
+We spent the next couple of hours just chilling and chatting.
+We talked about how we appreciated the bucolic setting and the beauty of the rice terraces.
 Nothing like the sweet caresses of the fresh, cool, cordillera breeze to sooth the souls of those trying to recover from a 12-hour journey from the city.